top of page

 What happens when you change how you breathe?

+They feel more grounded during the day.
+They respond instead of reacting.
+They notice emotions before they turn into tension or withdrawal.
 They feel more present with their partner, their children, and their colleagues.

-Some experience strong emotions like anger or grief.
+Some men experience insights.
+Others may feel strong emotions like anger or grief.
+Some simply feel more like themselves again.

 Avoidance takes energy.
 Presence releases it.